Frosthaven/Wildstar_uiMapper/README.md

 function myaddon:OnLoad()
     --etc

-	local uiMapper = Apollo.GetPackage("uiMapper:0.5").tPackage
+  local uiMapper = Apollo.GetPackage("uiMapper:0.6").tPackage
-	--change "uiMapper:0.5" to whatever you used in your dependancy check --which is what is found at the top of core.lua
+  --change "uiMapper:0.6" to whatever you used in your dependancy check --which is what is found at the top of core.lua

   self.ui  = uiMapper:new({
-		container = self,                     --this is where your addon settings are stored name      = "uiMapper Example",       --the name of the addon author    = "Frosthaven",             --the author of the addon version   = "1.1-dev",                --any version information about your addon slash     = "uiconfig"                --optional slash command to open the ui panel }):build(function(ui)
+    container = self,                     --this is where your addon settings are stored name      = "uiMapper Example",       --the name of the addon author    = "Frosthaven",             --the author of the addon version   = "1.1-dev",                --any version information about your addon slash     = "uiconfig"                --optional slash command to open the ui panel onshow    = function(ui)
+      --config panel opened               --optional onshow and onhide events end,
+    onhide    = function(ui)
+      --config panel closed
+    end,
+  }):build(function(ui)
       --this is your ui workspace
       --refer to methods below for
       --how to build an interface
   end)
 end
 ```